Detection of hidden photon dark matter using the direct excitation of transmon qubits

+\underline{\it Appendix}: In this Appendix, we discuss the effects of cavity-like metallic package surrounding the qubit.

-\underline{\it The packaging effect on the field}: The effect of the qubit packaging on the electric field requires a careful consideration.
+The effect of the qubit packaging on the electric field requires careful consideration.
 As it is often a metallic container electrically covering the qubit chip, it effectively becomes a microwave cavity.
 The effective electric field $\vec{E}^{\rm (eff)}$ projected onto the cavity wall would vanish at the cavity wall, since the secondary field ($\vec{E}^{\rm (EM)}$) is provoked by the electrons in the metal reacting to the DM-included field $\vec{E}^{\rm (X)}$.
 Importantly, however, since the phases of $\vec{E}^{\rm (EM)}$ and $\vec{E}^{(X)}$ have different spatial evolution, the field cancellation becomes imperfect off the wall.
 While $\vec{E}^{(X)}$ can be regarded as spatially homogeneous since the interaction of hidden photon is extremely weak and the effects of the cavity on the dynamics of hidden photon can be safely ignored, $\vec{E}^{\rm (EM)}$ is dependent on the position $\vec{x}=(x,y,z)$.
 The field configuration of $\vec{E}^{\rm (EM)}$ inside the cavity is obtained by solving $\Box\vec{E}^{\rm (EM)}=0$ and $\vec{\nabla}\vec{E}^{\rm (EM)}=0$ simultaneously, with the boundary condition at the cavity wall, $[\vec{E}^{\rm (EM)}_\parallel+\vec{E}^{(X)}_\parallel]_{\rm wall}=0$, where the subscript ``$\parallel$'' indicates vectors projected onto the cavity wall.

 Consider, e.g., a case where a transmon is placed inside a cylinder-shaped cavity with its conductor plate perpendicular to the cylinder axis (defined as $z$-axis).
 As only the $z$-component of the fields are relevant, we find

 where $r\equiv\sqrt{x^2+y^2}$ is the radial distance from the cylinder axis, $R$ is the radius of the cylinder, and $J_0$ is the Bessel function of the first kind.
 Note that $m_X$ is assumed not equal to any of the cavity mode frequencies here, which ensures $J_0 (m_X R)\neq 0$.
 Then, for the qubit located at $r=r_{\rm q}$, we obtain a $\kappa$ factor (defined in Eq.\ \eqref{kappa_def}):